Kirby's Dream Land: Development

 During the development of what was referred to as Twinkle Popo, there was some initial confusion over the color scheme of Popopo/Kirby.
 Sakurai had always intended him to be pink, and the concept art reflects this.
 However, Kirby was not pink in the game itself, as the Game Boy system had a monochrome display.
 Other members of the development team were unaware of Kirby's coloration; in particular, Shigeru Miyamoto initially thought that he was yellow.
 Although pink is still Kirby's main color, later games have used a yellow Kirby (nicknamed "Keeby") to represent the second player in multiplayer, starting in Kirby's Dream Course (1994).
 When Kirby of the Stars was released in Japan, it featured a pink Kirby on its box art.
 However, Nintendo of America designed the North American box art and advertisements with a white Kirby based on the game's grey-scale visuals.

-The music was composed by Jun Ishikawa.
+The music and sound effects were created by Jun Ishikawa, who has worked on several Kirby titles in the decades since.
+According to Ishikawa, he was given the task due to his prior experience composing for Nintendo Entertainment System titles.
+Because he felt that complex chords did not sound good on the Game Boy's limited sound hardware, he intentionally wrote music with simple chords and melodies.
+Ishikawa's work on Kirby's Dream Land was influential for the sound of later Kirby games.